Netflix's Grand Army Is Triggering. This Is Why You'll Watch It Anyway

 While Peiffer and her fellow writers of color have not commented further on the Grand Army turmoil, the difficulties behind the scenes can be seen in the uneven storylines for the series’ non-white protagonists.
 Dom’s journey shines as it reveals the true-to-life struggles for Black, immigrant families in New York.
 Dom also gets to enjoy a compelling and complicated romance.
 Jayson and Leila do not get the same consideration.
 The former comes off selfish and suffers from a narrative lacking a true sense of urgency.
 Leila rarely makes sense.
 The adopted Chinese daughter of Jewish parents, she struggles with her identity.
 She is both the victim of sexual manipulation and the perpetrator of it; both halves of her experience are grim.
 Viewers will be talking about Leila’s antics — and her genuinely cool graphic novel-style fantasy interludes — for weeks to come.

 The purpose of Grand Army — building an ecosystem of narratives outside of Joey Del Marco — culminates in a bomb threat on its central high school.
 It’s a scare tactic deployed to exploit the administration's fear after the premiere’s terrorist attack and shut down Grand Army.
-At a time when real-life school violence is an omnipresent and chilling threat, Grand Army does not approach the set piece with the necessary amount of solemnity; the kind of solemnity every scene starring Joey receives.
+At a time when real-life school violence was an omnipresent and chilling threat, Grand Army does not approach the set piece with the necessary amount of solemnity; the kind of solemnity every scene starring Joey receives.
 Rather, the bomb threat is one more piece of evidence that maybe one member of the series’ sprawling teen cast is beyond saving.
 For a drama with as many upsetting moments of Grand Army, this last bit of terror should shake up the lives of its characters, not serve as one more frightening obstacle to shrug over.

 But in a world as punishing as Grand Army’s, nothing can surprise these kids anymore.